-Steps 1-7 must be completed before a new employee or volunteer starts in the role.
+Steps 1 to 7 must be completed before a new employee or volunteer starts his job, except steps 6 and 7 which are limited to those who apply for high risk level positions

-All employees and volunteers currently holding positions at the time this guide is implemented should complete the application form and be informed of the code of ethics determined by the parish.
+All employees and volunteers currently holding positions at the time the policy is implemented should complete the application form and be informed of the code of ethics and the code of conduct.

-People in high-risk positions should have criminal background checks and complete the orientation and training sessions.
+People in high-risk positions should have their references and their criminal background checks done and complete the orientation and training sessions.